-    Obviously, we don’t do this for every meal, but it is amazing when you come back from a big day of exploring this great country knowing you have a tasty and healthy meal that can be ready in 10 minutes with limited effort.
+Obviously, we don’t do this for every meal, but it is amazing when you come back from a big day of exploring this great country knowing you spent the time vacuum sealing food for camping and have a tasty and healthy meal that can be ready in 10 minutes with limited effort.

 Less dishes, washing up and water/LPG consumption while camping

 A simple meal is a lovely pasta; make the sauce at home with all the goodies in it and the vacuum seal it.
 When it comes to making the meal at camp, you cook some pasta up, dunk the plastic vacuum sealed bag in with the pasta and it warms up while your pasta is cooked.

 Drain the pasta, cut the bag open and tip it into your saucepan, and you have an amazing meal prepared and ready to eat in only a few minutes.
 You only have one saucepan to wash, and life is good.

 If you are just warming something up, we often boil a pot of water, put the bag in until its hot, and then eat.
 You then have a pot of clean, boiled water ready for dishes once you’ve finished eating!

 Make your food last longer